LineiconsHQ/Lineicons/README.md

 ## Support

 You can always support this project and inspire our team by [Starring 🌟 This Repository](https://github.com/LineiconsHQ/Lineicons) and sharing with friends.
-If you like the the library consider purchasing [Lineicons Pro](https://lineicons.com/pro/)
+If you like the Lineicons consider purchasing [Lineicons Pro](https://lineicons.com/pro/)

 ## License